Hesperian Health Guides

 Out of every 10 refugees and displaced persons in the world, 8 are women and children.

-Women and children make up more than 80% of refugees and displaced people.
-This is because men have often died fighting or been forced to leave their families.
+Women and girls make up around half of all refugees and displaced people They need laws that give them economic and social rights, so they can get basic resources like food, shelter, clothing, and health care.
+As women, they need special protection from armed attacks, from sexual and physical abuse, and from being sold into sex slavery or human trafficking.
 Like all refugees and displaced people, women need to be protected from forced return to their homes.
-They also need laws that give them economic and social rights, so they can get basic resources like food, shelter, clothing, and health care.
-As women, they need special protection from armed attacks, and from sexual and physical abuse.

 This chapter will focus on some of the health problems that refugee and displaced women face.
 Most importantly, this chapter looks at the role these women can play in their new communities.